-Dupuytren's contracture is a hand condition that can affect one or both hands.
+Dupuytren's Contracture is a hand condition that can affect one or both hands.
 It is a deformity that progresses slowly throughout the years.
 The condition usually starts in the palm and progresses towards the fingers as it worsens.

 Dupuytren's contracture usually affects the fingers that are farthest away from the thumb.
 This causes the patient's hand to resemble a claw because their fingers are being pulled towards their palm.
 The reason this happens is because the tissue underneath the palm of the hand starts to thicken and stiffen, often forming a cord.

 Most people affected by this hand condition are above the age of 40.
-Dupuytren's contracture is more likely to appear in males opposed to females, and Europeans are affected more than any other region of people.
+Dupuytren's contracture is more likely to appear in males as opposed to females, and Europeans are affected more than any other region of people.

-One of the other signs you may be suffering from this condition is if you have trouble placing your hand flat on a surface.
+Another sign you may be suffering from this condition is if you have trouble placing your hand flat on a surface.
 If left untreated, this could progress to affect your daily activities.
 Simple things like pulling something out of your pocket or putting on gloves will become increasingly difficult.

-If your case of dupuytren's contracture isn't very severe, you may be able to keep it maintained through exercises that your doctor recommends.
+If your case of Dupuytren's contracture isn't very severe, you may be able to keep it maintained through exercises that your doctor recommends.
 They may even recommend additional physiotherapy to go along with these hand exercises.

-To perform a finger lift exercise you need to place your hand on a flat surface just as you would during the tabletop test.
+To perform a finger lift exercise, you need to place your hand on a flat surface just as you would during the tabletop test.
 One finger at a time, you should slowly lift and hold it up for a few seconds.
 Never force your fingers if they are too stiff or curled to perform this exercise.
 That could lead to your condition worsening.

 Lay your hand on a flat surface, similar as you would for the finger lift exercise.
-Spread your fingers as far apart from each other as comfortably possible then bring them back together.
+Spread your fingers as far apart from each other as comfortably possible, then bring them back together.
 This exercise is a little bit more comfortable than the finger lifts.

 There are two different thumb exercises you can perform at home.
 The first one is to make an "O" with your hand by touching the tip of your thumb to the tip of each individual finger.
 This is a good way to stretch different areas of your palm without causing too much stress.

-For the second exercise you should hold your hand out with your fingers together.
+For the second exercise, you should hold your hand out with your fingers together.
 Spread your thumb away from the other fingers.
 Then try to touch your thumb to the base of your pinky finger.
-Once you've reached the pinky you can spread your fingers out.
+Once you've reached the pinky, you can spread your fingers out.